-So far, our analysis assumed no observational errors on the parameters of the source binaries $(M, q, z)$.
-In reality, those parameters are always accompanied with the errors.
-Since such errors will let us mistakenly place the position of the individual merger event in the $(M,q,z)$ space, determination of the number of the merger events in each region described in Fig.~\ref{fig2} is affected accordingly.
-As a result, the effectiveness of the hypothesis testing will be degraded to some extent.
+Thus far, in our analysis, we assumed no observational errors on the parameters of the source binaries $(M, q, z)$.
+In reality, those parameters are always accompanied by errors.
+Since such errors will let us mistakenly place the position of the individual merger event in the $(M,q,z)$ space, the determination of the number of merger events in each region described in Fig.~\ref{fig2} is affected accordingly.
+As a result, it is expected that the effectiveness of the hypothesis testing will be degraded to some extent.
 In this subsection, we evaluate the significance of the effect of the errors on the hypothesis testing.

-In order to simplify our analysis, we assign $10\%$ error randomly to the three parameters $(M,q,z)$ of any merger events.
+To simplify our analysis, we assign $10\%$ error randomly to the three parameters $(M,q,z)$ of any merger events.
 This is not true in reality since the magnitude of the error in general depends on the binary masses and the distance to the binary.
-However, the following analysis based on this simplification enables us to derive a reasonable estimation on the effect of our interest and the general conclusion is that the effect is suppressed as long as the errors are much smaller than the size of the regions in Fig.~\ref{fig2}.
+However, the following analysis based on this simplification enables us to capture how the observational error affects our method at least qualitatively.

-As an explicit example, we again consider the merger rate density of the PBH binaries investigated in \ref{PBH-mergers} with the same values of the parameters.
-For the binary parameters $(M,q,z)$ of each randomly generated merger event, we multiply random number corresponding to the $10\%$ error, namely, we change the parameters $(M_i, q_i, z_i)$ of the $i$-th merger event into $(M_i (1+a_i), q_i (1+b_i), z_i (1+c_i))$, where $(a_i, b_i, c_i)$ are uncorrelated random numbers in the range $[-0.1,0.1]$.
+As an explicit example, we first consider the merger rate density of the PBH binaries investigated in Sec.~\ref{PBH-mergers} with the same values of the parameters.
+For the binary parameters $(M,q,z)$ of each randomly generated merger event, we multiply a random number corresponding to the $10\%$ error, namely, we change the parameters $(M_i, q_i, z_i)$ of the $i$-th merger event into $(M_i (1+a_i), q_i (1+b_i), z_i (1+c_i))$, where $(a_i, b_i, c_i)$ are uncorrelated random numbers in the range $[-0.1,0.1]$.